 The prolonged stewing with wine breaks down the fat to make the braised pork belly flavorsome, succulent and give it the tender “melt-in-the-mouth” texture.
 It is so tender that it can easily be separated into small pieces with chopsticks.
 Chinese braised pork belly (Dong po rou) was thus born and eventually became the notable signature Chinese dish famous around the world.

 Although the braised pork belly has plenty of fat (think of bacon before being cured and sliced), the lengthily stewing over low heat results in fats sans much of its greasiness.
 The flavors of the accompanying spring onions and ginger help to balance the greasiness of the pork, which is so tender that it can literally melt in the mouth.

 Braise pork belly (Dong Po Rou) is surprisingly simple to prepare because it only involves six ingredients.
 You need a few hours of stewing before you can taste the fantastic evening combination of flavor and texture of the meat, which is definitely worth the wait.

-- 40g of spring onions, cut to 4cm length
+- 40 g scallions, cut to 4cm length

 - Cut the pork into 4cm squares.
 Heat up the wok, put the pork skin side down to dry fry the skin until it becomes slightly brown.
 Remove.